flenniken/collections/readme.md

 of a trip to Many Glaciers Lodge.

-You navigate and view images on three types of pages, the index page, a thumbnails page, and an image page.
+You navigate and view images on three types of pages, the index page, the thumbnails page, and the image page.

 [⬇ ────────](#Contents) (table of contents at the bottom)